The Benefits Of Mediation In Family Law Cases

 What Is Mediation?

 The mediation process exists so the two parties and their lawyers can present their sides of the dispute to a neutral third-party facilitator.
 The facilitator or mediator can then work with the parties and their lawyers to help reach a solution that is fair and acceptable to both sides.

-In addition to representing clients through the mediation process, we also offer mediation services to individuals.
+In addition to providing legal representation to clients through the mediation process, we also offer mediation services to individuals.
 In these situations, people prefer a neutral third-party mediator to listen to a dispute and provide direction to both parties.
-Attorney Josie Siemon is a trained mediator who is well-versed in dispute resolution as well as all aspects of divorce and other family law issues.
+Attorney Josie Siemon is a trained mediator who is well-versed in dispute resolution as well as all aspects of divorce and other Georgia family law issues.

 Five Things To Know About Mediation